iamsashi/CRUD-Web-App/README.md

 CRUD Web App
 A simple web application that allows users to Create, Read, Update, and Delete records with an intuitive interface.
 Built with HTML, CSS, and JavaScript for easy customization and deployment.

-Features
+Features-
-Add new entries
+1. Add new entries
+2. 2.
 View existing entries

-Edit and update entries
+3. Edit and update entries

-Delete entries
+4. Delete entries